Our Role in Global Health

 Responding to climate change

 Over the past decade, several Fogarty programs have explored the impacts of environmental and climate change on human health, especially on underserved populations.
-Looking to the future, Fogarty is partnering with NIEHS to lead the planning of a new, NIH-wide effort to identify, understand, and address the health impacts of climate change, with special attention to the underserved communities in the United States and abroad that are often disproportionately impacted.
+Fogarty partnered with the National Institute of Environmental Health Sciences (NIEHS) and several other NIH Institutes to lead the planning and implementation of the

-Health equity is at the heart of our mission as we focus our scientific activities on disadvantaged populations in low-resource settings globally.
+Health equity and equitable research are at the heart of our mission as we focus our scientific activities on disadvantaged populations in low-resource settings globally.
 Across our grant programs and scientific activities, we strive to foster equitable research partnerships, ensure that participating communities benefit from knowledge gained, and empower local scientists to lead research and publications.

 Fogarty is also committed to improving diversity among our staff and the global health research workforce.
 Diverse perspectives are essential to advancing science, especially in the global health arena where there are many differences in regional, gender, and cultural experiences.